Therapy Investment Talk

 You have the right

 to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
-This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.
+This includes related costs like medical tests, prescription medications, equipment, and hospital fees.

 Make sure your health care provider gives you a Good Faith Estimate in writing at least one business day before your medical service or item.You can also ask your health care provider, and any other provider you choose for a Good Faith Estimate before you schedule an item or service.